The second law of thermodynamics as a deterministic theorem for quantum spin systems: Stability of the second law under interactions with the environment

 is obtained by a vector in the orthogonal sum of $\Pi_{1}$ and $\Pi_{2}$:

-The corresponding representation $\Pi$ is reducible: there are two ``superselection sectors'' \cite{Land}, \cite{Wight1}, the mean magnetization
+The corresponding representation $\Pi$ is reducible: there are two ``superselection sectors'' \cite{Wight}, the mean magnetization

-lies in the center $Z= \Pi({\cal A}) \cap \Pi({\cal A}^{'})$ and is not a multiple of unity.
-For the measuring device (``apparatus'') $A$ Narnhofer and Thirring also use a Hilbert space description, representing a device measuring one of two spin directions $\vec{s}$ and $\vec{-s}$ (``up'' or ``down''): the state of the device measuring the direction of $\vec{\sigma}_{i}$ may be represented by a two-dimensional vector
+lies in the center $Z= \Pi({\cal A}) \cap \Pi({\cal A})^{'}$ , where the prime denotes the commutant, i.e., the set of bounded operators in the representation space which commute with $\Pi({\cal A})$, which is not a multiple of unity.
+For the measuring device (``apparatus'') $A$, Narnhofer and Thirring also use a Hilbert space description, representing a device measuring one of two spin directions $\vec{s}$ and $\vec{-s}$ (``up'' or ``down''): the state of the device measuring the direction of $\vec{\sigma}_{i}$ may be represented by a two-dimensional vector

 (pointer up and down).
-The measuring array is again an infinite tensor product $\otimes_{i} $ which belongs to ${\cal H}_{A}$, where $A$ stands for ``apparatus'', and we start with a state $|\Omega)_{A}$ where all $u_{i}$ are zero.
+The measuring array is again an infinite tensor product $\otimes_{i} $ which belongs to ${\cal H}_{A}$ ( where $A$ stands for ``apparatus''), and we start with a state $|\Omega)_{A}$ where all $u_{i}$ are zero.
 For the time evolution, we take a shift $U$, and then consider an instantaneous measurement of the direction $\vec{s}$ of a spin, the corresponding projector being

 If the answer is one, we have the pointer unchanged, if the answer is zero, we turn the pointer up.
 The turning of the pointer is effected by an operator $\tau$,

 Thus, the effect of measuring $\vec{\sigma}_{1}$ is